Kitsioschr/portfolio/data-science/README.md

 ### DataCamp Real-World Projects

-DataCamp also offers Real-world Projects in order to apply your skills by working witg real datasets.
+DataCamp also offers Real-world Projects in order to apply your skills though practical experience with real datasets.

 Head to the [datacamp-projects](datacamp-projects/) subsdirectory to find more about the projects I have completed.